luismartinezs/luis-martinez-site/content/blog/sc2.md

 My goal is to be a good developer.
 Good developers know how to code.
 Plus their code is easy to understand and ordered.
 This means that they use functional programming (just hypothetically).
 So every function is short, pure and does one and only one thing.
 Ok, so whatever I do today, I won't write a function that is more than 20 lines long and does more than what it's name says, no matter what.

 This is a shift in mindset.
-From "being a good developer" to something actually useful.
+From "being a good developer", a huge and overwhelming enterprise, to something specific that I can focus on and wrap my mind around right now.

 ### Review, look back